 This is achieved through radiation, conduction, convection and latent heat (the amount of energy needed to change the state of a substance without affecting its temperature.
 E.g ice – water- vapour)

 Changes in global energy balance and the role feedback loops

 External factors contribute to climate change in a number of ways which are generally described as part of the atmospheric forcings.
 These forces take place outside the earth’s atmosphere and have nothing to do with human activities.
 These may increase or decrease global temperatures.

-Variations in the tilt and/or orbit of the earth around the sun refers to the three dominant cycles through which variations in the earth’s eccentricity (measure of the shape’s deviation from being a circle), axial tilt and procession occur.
+Variations in the tilt and/or orbit of the earth around the sun refer to the three dominant cycles through which variations in the earth’s eccentricity (a measure of the shape’s deviation from being a circle), axial tilt and procession occur.

 The earth’s eccentricity theory suggests that as the earth orbits around the sun, there comes a time, (about 100,000-413,000 years) when it changes from a less elliptical (nearly perfect) to elliptical (nearly imperfect) orbit.
 This increases the amount of solar radiation from the sun.

 Besides, the axial tilt theory suggests that about every 41,000 years, the earth tilts on its axis (at angles between 22.1-degrees and 24.5 degrees) as it orbits around the sun, thereby affecting solar radiation.

 The procession theory suggests that the earth wobbles on its axis every 26,000 years, causing further changes in the earth’s temperature.
 These three combined effects have led to significant heating and cooling of the earth’s temperature (Universe Today).
 Details on this subject can be found here: Atmospheric forcings.
 Visit NASA’s Global Climate Change website for animation and an interesting discussion on Milankovitch’s theory